S-Espinet/Treats.Solution/README.md

 * _run "dotnet ef database update" to create your database_
 * _your appsettings.json file and any auto-generated files other than the Migrations directory (obj, bin, .vscode) should be stored in your .gitignore file_
-* _run "dotnet run" in terminal from Factory directory_
+* _run "dotnet run" in terminal from SweetAndSavory directory_
-* _respond to prompt in browser to add contents to your database_
+* _respond to prompts in browser to add contents to your database_

 ## Known Bugs